BarcelonaTravel Guide

 Visit El Raval and indulge in a shopping spree full of trendy, one-off buys.
 The neighbourhood has undergone a massive transformation in recent years.
 Once considered a dangerous part of Barcelona, El Ravel is now a hidden gem.
 Discover vintage clothing shops, boutiques, bookstores, independent beauty retailers, food markets, and a plethora of original art studios.

 Portal de l'Angel is a charming mix of familiar international high-street brands and smaller independent boutiques.
-Put your vacation budgeting skills to the test as you explore the many department stores and souvenir shops.
+Put your holiday budgeting skills to the test as you explore the many department stores and souvenir shops.
 Its close proximity to the popular Gothic Quarter means you can expect it to be busy, especially on weekends.

 If there's one word to sum up Gracia, it's cool.
 This hip neighbourhood is all about independent fashions.
 Explore the winding streets and you'll uncover boutique clothing stores and jewellery makers selling original pieces.
 It's the perfect place to splash some cash when looking for unique fashions or special gifts to take back for friends and family.